Imitation Learning with Stability and Safety Guarantees: Stability and Safety Conditions for NN Controlled Systems

 \subsection{NN Representation: Isolation of Nonlinearities}

 It is useful to isolate the nonlinear activation functions from the linear operations of the NN as done in \cite{2019Fazlyab,2018Kim}.
-Define $v^i$ as the input to the activation function $\phi^i$ (recalling that $b^i=0$ by Assumption~\ref{assume:zerobias}):
+Define $v^i$ as the input to the activation function $\phi^i$ (recalling that $b^i=0_{n_i \times 1}$ by Remark~\ref{remark:zero_bias}):

-The nonlinear operation of the $i^{th}$ layer (Equation~\ref{eq:NNlong_wi}) is thus expressed as $w^i(k) = \phi^i( v^i(k) )$.
+The nonlinear operation of the $i^{th}$ layer \eqref{eq:NNlong_wi} is thus expressed as $w^i(k) = \phi^i( v^i(k) )$.
 Gather the inputs and outputs of all activation functions:

-where $n_\phi:=n_1+\cdots + n_\ell$, and define the combined nonlinearity $\phi: \R^{n_\phi} \rightarrow \R^{n_\phi}$ by stacking the activation functions:
+where $n_\phi := \sum_{i=1}^\ell n_i$, and define the combined nonlinearity $\phi: \R^{n_\phi} \rightarrow \R^{n_\phi}$ by stacking the activation functions: